-Organizing is the management tool to establish a productive relationship between all the components of the organization so as to ensure desired goals achievement.
-Following are the common features/characteristics of the organizing function of management.
+Organizing is the management tool to establish a productive relationship between all the components of the organization so as to ensure that desired goals are achieved.
+The following are the common characteristics/features of organizing function of management.

 Work specialization is achieved when employees are qualified, experienced, and skilled in doing jobs for which they are asked.
 Organizing ensures giving tasks to employees based on their skills, knowledge, capacity, experience, and interest.

 It is obvious that when employees are given work to perform the work they do most effectively they surely achieve specialization in that work.
 This is desirable to increase individual productivity and boost the overall company’s performance.